The Johnson Law Firm Can Help Clients in Car Accidents

 From our office in Pikeville, we pride ourselves on serving the legal needs of all the people in Kentucky.
 Our car accident lawyer has both the knowledge and the experience to help you get the compensation you deserve.
 For a free consultation, contact us online or call 606.433.0682.

-If we move forward with your claim, we receive no money until it is successfully settled.
+If we move forward with your car accident claim, we receive no money until it is successfully settled.

 Most of us get into our cars every day without giving a thought as to how dangerous it really is to drive on America’s streets.
 There are too many other considerations – between finding time to get coffee, dress presentably, drop the kids off at daycare or school, then trying to get to work on time, the danger of an automobile accident falls into the background.
 But the dangers are real.
 With more than 250 million total vehicles registered in the U.S., every year there are 5.4 million non-fatal car crashes on average, and every day an average of 80 people die as a result.